itpcjosepha/resume/README.md

 For the best experience:

 1. Open the [projects index](./projects/README.md) for the high-level portfolio view.
-2. Follow links to screenshots and supporting documents for each engagement.
+2. Follow links to ScreenShots and supporting documents for each engagement.
-3. Use the artifact folders to review visual samples and written deliverables.